fsprojects/BioProviders/README.md

 | Databases | File Types |
 | :-------- |:-----------|
 | GenBank   | - GenBank Flat File |

-## Project Goals
-The BioProviders Project has been developed with the following goals in mind:

-* **Convenience**: It is important that the BioProviders package is highly accessible and easy to use.
-Developers should be able to incorporate the tools and functionality of this package into their own projects with minimal overhead.

-* **Flexibility**: For the BioProviders package to be useful in external applications, it must be flexible.
-Developers should be able to easily access the information they desire, whether that be searching for a particular assembly, all assemblies of a certain species, or all species of a genus.
-This flexibility must not occur at the cost of type-safety.

-* **Reliability**: The BioProviders package must be reliable.
-Developers should always be able to expect the outcome of the tools provided.

 ## Examples
 ### GenBankProvider